The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 What Are the Different Versions of The One Ring in MTG?

-There are four different versions of The One Ring coming in the Lord of the Rings set: the regular version, an extended art version, a “borderless scene” version, as well as the much talked about serialized version.
+There are four different versions of The One Ring in the Lord of the Rings set: the regular version, an extended art version, a “borderless scene” version, as well as the much talked about serialized version.

-Where Can You Get The One Ring?
+Where Could You Get The One Ring?

 The borderless scene version, which is part of a panorama with Frodo, Sauron's Bane, Samwise the Stouthearted, and Gollum, Patient Plotter, is included (in foil) in both the regular bundle as well as the gift bundle.
 This is the only place to find it in foil and is included, with the other three cards in the scene, in all bundles.
 Non-foil versions of these cards can also be found in collector boosters.